Nevermind the Buttocks: Synopsis

 Wallace makes a failed attempt to reunite with Jackie.
 Hector tells Weevil that the Fitzpatricks are abusing the former PCHers.
 Keith shows Veronica Kendall's high school yearbook, which proves that Kendall stole the identity of a classmate to hide a criminal past.
 Veronica meets the blind woman to whom the car belongs.
 Veronica sneaks into the garage and finds the remains of a Fitzpatrick sticker and several guns inside.
 Weevil talks to Veronica about the PCHers' mistreatment and believes that the list of numbers found in Thumper's locker are an insurance policy.
 Veronica agrees to help.
 Wallace meets Jackie at Java the Hut, where she says she has a crush on him, but also says that she has been accepted to the Pantheon-Sorbonne University, meaning they only have a few weeks.
 Veronica tracks the car and becomes concerned a shooting is about to happen.
 She calls Keith for help, only to learn she followed the green car to the same house Keith is in.
-Liam Fitzpatrick confronts Keith in Kendall's apartment.
+Liam Fitzpatrick confronts Keith in the house, which belongs to Kendall.
 Liam threatens Keith before Keith fights back.
 Veronica and Keith successfully escape, with Keith swiping Kendall's hard drive.

 The Fitzpatricks are torturing a PCHer, who is also Harry's brother.
 Weevil arrives and successfully threatens the Fitzpatricks with a list of their well-to-do clients.
 However, Weevil refuses to rejoin the gang and says that the PCHers are on their own.
 Veronica finds out that the owner of the car is Liam's grandmother.
 Eventually, Veronica and Keith deduce that Kendall could have caused the crash.
 Wallace and Jackie agree to start a relationship, and some new "evidence" surfaces in the Kane case, including some of Duncan's hair.
 Veronica finds out that Liam ran over Harry's dog, to send a message, but Harry's brother tells her not to tell him so that he won't kill Liam.
 Veronica tells Harry that she didn't find the culprit.